 - Neural nets are most popular approach

-- secondary structure can be used towards full structure

-- Underlying physics not well known
+- Underlying physics problem too big

 - number of parameters totally empirical

 - Lots of literature on neural nets

 - Methods more generally applicable

-- rules might exist

-- not well understood / not well known

-- can we recognise a membrane bound piece of sequence ?
+- can we recognise a membrane bound piece of sequence?

 - maybe it is a hydrophobic core

 - can we recognise sites for chemical modification

 - phosphorylation, acetylation, glycosylation...?

-- Neural nets could be useful for these
+- Neural nets could be useful for these applications